CodingWithShahzaib/stripe-donation-form/README.md

 1. You're using the Stripe CLI to forward webhook events
 2. You've set the correct webhook secret in your server's `.env` file
 3. The server is using `express.raw()` middleware for the webhook route

+## Google Pay and Apple Pay Integration

+This donation form now supports Google Pay and Apple Pay for a faster checkout experience.
+Here's what you need to know:

+### Requirements

+- **Google Pay**: Works on Chrome, Firefox, Safari, and Microsoft Edge on Android devices and desktop.
+- **Apple Pay**: Works on Safari on iOS devices (iPhone, iPad) and macOS.

+### Testing

+- **Google Pay**: You can test Google Pay in Chrome's developer mode.
+No real card is required.
+- **Apple Pay**: Testing Apple Pay requires an Apple device with Safari and a card added to Apple Wallet.

+### Implementation Details

+The implementation uses Stripe's Payment Request Button which automatically detects the available payment methods based on the browser and device.
+The button will only appear if at least one digital wallet payment method is available.

+### Configuration

+Make sure your Stripe account is properly configured to accept these payment methods:

+1. Log in to your Stripe Dashboard
+2. Go to Settings > Payment methods
+3. Enable Google Pay and Apple Pay
+4. For Apple Pay, you'll need to register your domain with Apple

+### Troubleshooting

+If the wallet payment options don't appear:

+- Ensure you're using a supported browser and device
+- Check that you have cards added to your digital wallet
+- Verify that your Stripe account is properly configured
+- Make sure your site is served over HTTPS (required for production)